DonovanSnow-Dev/Management-System/README.md

-over the months i lost track of it due to a string of events and so The files and such will be added once i find them and sort out my Drive my drive is in a state of utter chaos used the same Drive when i was in middle school.
+over the months i lost track of it due to a string of events and so The files and such will be added once i find them and sort out my Drive my drive is in a state of utter chaos used the same Drive when i was in middle school. at first i wanted to use the Template studio wizard , but i instead decided to use it as a sort of base without the templates offerd